How To Access The Dark Web Using Anonymous Browser

 Step 3: Download the Tor Browser for Your Device

 Now that you know the basics, it’s time to download the Tor dark web browser.
 The browser was originally used to help safeguard online communications for US intelligence agencies.
-Today, it’s one of the only ways to access the dark web.
+Today, it’s one of few ways to access the dark web.

 To download the browser, head over to the Tor website.
-From there, click on “Download” on the top right-hand side of your page.
+From there, click on “Download Tor Browser” on the top right-hand side of your page.

 Once the download is complete, open the file.
 Then, click on “Connect” or go to “Configure” if you’d like to change the settings.